 And don’t fret too much over your design.
 The beauty of perennial gardening is you can move most plants if you don’t like where they are.
 Trust me, I do this a lot.
 And, as I say, there’s always next year.
 At the bottom of this post, there is a link to Tips for Transplanting Perennials.

 Flower Garden Design Plans

-Over in the Gardening Resource Library, you will find a new printable – Flower Garden Design Plan.
-There is also an updated list of 60+ Perennials that is organized by sun requirements and zone to help you design a flower garden that has continuous color for three seasons.
-Using both of these gardening printables, take some time to sketch out your new flower bed, or redesign an existing one.
+Over in the Gardening Resource Library (complete the subscription form above to receive your password) you will find a printable – Flower Garden Design Plan that is perfect to use if you’re designing a small garden.
+There is also an updated list of 60+ Perennials that is organized by sun requirements and zone.
+Using both of these gardening printables and the tools above, take some time to sketch out your new flower bed, or redesign an existing one.
 This is an excellent activity for a rainy day, or on your lunch hour, when you can’t actually get outside.